On the affine invariant of simple hypersemitoric systems

 Finally to obtain $\theta_{N_2}$ we consider $\eta_{N_2}(z_1,z_2,z_3,z_4)=\arg(z_3)-\arg(z_1)$ and we have

 hence

-Using these results we compute the action-angle coordinates, which depend on the choice of tori on the disconnected components of the swallow-tail.
+Using these results we compute the classical actions, which depend on the choice of tori on the disconnected components of the swallowtail.
 The classical actions are given by the formula

 where $\gamma_1$ is a orbit of $X_{H}$ for the initial value conditions given by $(j,h)$ and period $T(j,h)$.

 \begin{remark} When doing the computations in Mathematica we noticed that applying a method analogous to the methods of Section \ref{s.actionJaynesCummings} and Section \ref{s.actionangle2llipticflap} was faster than using the methods described above. \end{remark}